 Where it is required that documents be prepared by a registered design professional, the code official shall be authorized to require the owner or the owner's authorized agent to engage and designate on the building permit application a registered design professional who shall act as the registered design professional in responsible charge.
-If the circumstances require, the owner or the owner's authorized agent shall designate a substitute registered design professional in responsible charge who shall perform the duties required of the original registered design professional in responsible charge.
-The code official shall be notified in writing by the owner or the owner's authorized agent if the registered design professional in responsible charge is changed or is unable to continue to perform the duties.
-The registered design professional in responsible charge shall be responsible for reviewing and coordinating submittal documents prepared by others, including phased and deferred submittal items, for compatibility with the design of the building.
-Where structural observation is required, the inspection program shall name the individual or firms who are to perform structural observation and describe the stages of construction at which structural observation is to occur.
+If the circumstances require, the owner or the owner's authorized agent shall designate a substitute registered design professional in responsible charge.
+If the circumstances require, the owner or the owner's authorized agent shall designate a substitute registered design professional in responsible charge.
+The code official shall be notified in writing by the owner or the owner's authorized agent if the registered design professional in responsible charge.
+The code official shall be notified in writing by the owner or the owner's authorized agent if the registered design professional in responsible charge agent if the registered design professional in responsible charge agent and agent agen